DSP of the Year Awards

 Who is Eligible to Nominate or Be Nominated?

 Any direct support professional, or DSP, is eligible, regardless of whether their employer is a member of ANCOR.
-For these purposes, a DSP is defined as someone who works as a direct care worker, in-home support worker, personal assistant or attendant that works directly with people with intellectual and/or developmental disabilities to ensure that they have the supports needed to live, work and enjoy life more independently in a community-based setting.
+For these purposes, a DSP is defined as someone whose primary role is as a direct care worker, in-home support worker, personal assistant or attendant that works directly with people with intellectual and/or developmental disabilities to ensure that they have the supports needed to live, work and enjoy life more independently in a community-based setting.
 For more information about this definition, see the Frequently Asked Questions below.

 Anyone who has experienced or observed the outstanding work of the nominee can nominate them.
 Most often, nominations come from the DSP’s supervisor or another member of the staff at the provider organization where they are employed.
 However, nominations can also come from the nominee (i.e., self-nominations are welcome!), other DSPs, people supported by the nominee, family members of the people supported by the nominee, family members of the nominee, etc. As long as the nominator can attest to the work of the nominee, it counts!